spirali/elsie/docs/README.md

 to open a [GitHub issue](https://github.com/spirali/elsie/issues/new).

 ## Comparison to other tools
+- **Google slides/PowerPoint**
+These tools are fine if you need to make a bunch of very simple slides quickly, but using them gets very annoying if you need anything more complex.
+You need to place all items manually, alignment is usually a mess, fragments (animations) are not supported very well.
+If you need to change some small detail (placement, style, color) of a thing that is repeated on many slides, you pretty much have to go through all the slides and modify them by hand, one by one.
+Displaying source code with syntax highlighting is notoriously badly supported, so often you have to resort to exporting the highlighted code from [carbon.sh](https://carbon.sh) or screenshotting it from your IDE, both of which are far from ideal.
+Also, you can't really use source (e.g. `git`) to version and/or share your presentation, which is a shame.

+    However, PowerPoint does allow you to create continuous animations (if you do not export to PDF of course), so if you need that, it might be a good choice.

-- Reveal.js
+- **LaTeX/Beamer**
-TODO
+LaTeX (Beamer) produces fine-looking presentations, has good support for syntax highlighting and can be versioned easily.
+However, in our experience it is not that easy to create custom diagrams and animations using LaTeX, mainly because of its declarative nature.
+If you can speak in [TikZ](https://www.overleaf.com/learn/latex/TikZ_package) and you understand the error messages of `pdflatex`, you are probably fine.
+If not, creating slides with complex animations, diagrams and source code snippets might be easier for you in Python.

+    While *Elsie* also has basic support for rendering [LaTeX](userguide/latex.md), if your presentation is mostly composed of math formulas, it might be easier to create it in LaTeX directly.

-- Google slides/PowerPoint
+- **Reveal.js**
-TODO
+[reveal.js](https://revealjs.com) is a great tool for making HTML presentations.
+It supports syntax highlighting, has good-looking animations and can be versioned.
+However, it shares some disadvantages of LaTeX/Beamer, which stems from the fact that it is also declarative.
+Creating an animation that would walk line-by-line through a source code snippet or that would repeatedly display and hide objects in custom fragments is difficult.
+You can actually use JavaScript to create more complex animations, but it's not integrated very well, and the library itself does not offer you any API to make it easier.

+    That being said, if you are fine with declarative description of slides, and you prefer HTML/CSS to Python/SVG, I would recommend you to use `reveal.js`.

-- Beamer
+- **Prezi**
-TODO
+If you want presentations with three or more dimensions, it's a good choice.
+Otherwise, the disadvantages of PowerPoint also apply here.

+None of the above solutions allow you to build slides using (an imperative) programming language, which gives you a number of useful powers.
+You can split a large presentation into several modules/files, parametrize animations or objects that appear often using functions, create arbitrarily complex slides and animations or interactively modify the font, aspect ratio or text color/size of your whole presentation by changing a single line of code.
+This is the ultimate feature of *Elsie* that is not available in the other tools.

 ## FAQ
-- Why do you use `Inkscape` instead of e.g. `Cairo`?
+- Why do you use `Inkscape` instead of e.g. `Cairo` for rendering slides?
-We are experimenting with a `Cairo` backend.
-It would be probably difficult to fully support embedding SVG images into slides with Cairo, but it is possible that *Elsie* will not require Inkscape in the future.
+We are experimenting with a `Cairo` backend, but it would be probably difficult to fully support embedding SVG images into slides with Cairo, which is something that we use a lot.
+But it is possible that *Elsie* will not require `Inkscape` sometime in the future.
-- Why don't you use a known layout model, e.g. `flexbox`?
+- Why don't you use an existing layout model, e.g. `flexbox`?
 TODO: ???
-Also, we haven't found a usable binding of any layout model in Python.
+Also, we haven't found a usable binding of a good and standalone layout model in Python.
 If you know of any, please let us know.
-- Why is there no support for lists in `Elsie`?
+- Why is there no built-in support for lists (bullet items etc.) in `Elsie`?
 Even though a list might sound like a simple feature, it would be difficult to create an abstraction that would match everyone's needs.
 We instead provide an [example function](cookbook/lists.md) for creating a list which you can copy and modify for your use case.